Skip to content

 Calculated SOC state_of_charge State of charge

-BATTERY_POWER_BALANCE power_balance Power balance shadow price
+BATTERY_POWER_BALANCE power_balance_shadow_energy_price Power balance shadow price

 BATTERY_ENERGY_IN_FLOW energy_in_flow Energy-in shadow price